Cipriano Castro: Personal life

 Castro's daughter, Rosa Castro Martínez, was born on 31 January 1906.
 She adopted the stage name Lucille Méndez, and became the first Venezuelan actress in Hollywood silent movies.
 Director Ralph Ince suggested the stage name, the same as his former wife.
 Rosa and Ralph married on 7 July 1926; afterwards, her Spanish performances billed her as Rosa Castro, though she continued to be listed as Méndez in films recorded for English-speaking audiences.

 Méndez died in San Diego, California on 24 May 2008 at the age of 102.

 Hs brother Celestino Castro as Provisional president of the Tachira state (11.8.1900), is appointed commander-in-chief of the government forces in charge of combating the invasion of the General Carlos Rangel Garbiras from Colombia (July 1901) and assumes the role of commander of San Cristobal in the battle that culminates in the defeat of the invaders (26.7.1901).
 In February 1902, he managed to intercept in Las Cumbres the invasion of General Emilio Fernández from Colombia.
 He keeps to brother scrupulously informed of the events on the border, taking care to recruit and send troops to the center of Venezuela that help fight the forces of the Liberating Revolution (1902–1903).
 As militar commander of the state of Táchira (May 1904), he is appointed first vice president of that state (December 1907).
 He fled to Colombia after the coup d'état of 19 December 1908 and remains in exile until his death in 1924.

-Trivia

-During his presidency, northern Venezuela was struck by the powerful 1900 San Narciso earthquake, which caused widespread material damage in Miranda State and in the Venezuelan capital Caracas.
-Castro was woken in the middle of the night, and he leaped off from a window of the Yellow House, the then official residence of the President of Venezuela, and suffered a broken ankle.
-The earthquake led him to consider changing the official residence to a building with anti-seismic structure, which occurred in 1904, when he transferred the Presidential House to Miraflores Palace, becoming its first occupant.

-In popular culture

-Cipriano Castro was portrayed by Roberto Moll in the 2017 film La planta insolente.